-[HISTORY: Adopted by the Suffolk County Legislature 9-22-1987 by L.L.
-No. 36-1987 (Ch.
-350 of the 1985 Code).
+[HISTORY: Adopted by the Suffolk County Legislature as indicated in article histories.
 Amendments noted where applicable.
 Uncodified sections of local laws amending these provisions are included at the end of this chapter.]590a Uncod LL Pro

 This Legislature hereby finds that recent incidents in this County and other parts of this nation have revealed a shocking lack of safeguards in the handling of medical specimens.

 This Legislature further finds that this lack of safeguards has resulted in the unwarranted exposure of children to vials of contaminated blood, including blood taken from victims of acquired immunodeficiency syndrome (AIDS).

 Therefore, the purpose of this article is to protect and promote the public health, safety and general welfare by imposing some minimum regulatory safeguards on the handling of medical specimens within the County of Suffolk.